lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/publications.md

 **Im@go.
 A Journal of the Social Imaginary**, 19, 195–209.
 [Full text](https://cab.unime.it/journals/index.php/IMAGO/article/view/3583/pdf)

-Rizzi, G. B., & Di Paola, L. (2022). *The Dawn of the Living Communities: For a Mediological Analysis of Horror Fandom in Dylan Dog*.
+Busi Rizzi, G., & Di Paola, L. (2022). *The Dawn of the Living Communities: For a Mediological Analysis of Horror Fandom in Dylan Dog*.
 **H-ermes: Journal of Communication**, 21.
 [Full text](http://siba-ese.unisalento.it/index.php/h-ermes/article/view/25559/21207)